tig/winprint/docs/users-guide.md

 ### Modifying Sheet Definitions

 The *winprint* GUI can be used to change most Sheet Definition settings.
-All settings can be changed by editing the `*winprint*.Config.json` file.
-Note if `*winprint*.Config.json` is changed while the *winprint* GUI App is running, it will detect the change and re-flow the currently loaded file.
+All settings can be changed by editing the `WinPrint.config.json` file.
+Note if `WinPrint.config.json` is changed while the *winprint* GUI App is running, it will detect the change and re-flow the currently loaded file.
 In other-words, a text editor can be used as the UI for advanced settings.

 ### Creating new Sheet Definitions

 *winprint* starts with two "built-in" Sheet Definitions: `Default 1-Up` and `Default 2-Up`.
-Additional Sheet Definitions can be created by editing `*winprint*.Config.json`, copying one of the existing Sheet Defintions and giving it a new unique `name` and unique `ID`.
+Additional Sheet Definitions can be created by editing `WinPrint.config.json`, copying one of the existing Sheet Defintions and giving it a new unique `name` and unique `ID`.

 ## Content Types

 *winprint* supports three types of files.
 Support for each is provided by a *winprint* Content Type Engine (CTE):

 1. **`text/plain`** - This CTE knows only how to print raw `text/plain` files.
 The format of the printed text can be changed (e.g. to turn off line numbers or use a differnt font).
 Lines that are too long for a page are wrapped at character boundaries. `\r` (formfeed) characters can be made to cause following text to print on the next page (this is off by default).
-Settings for the `text/plain` can be changed by editing the `textFileSettings` section of a Sheet Definition in the `*winprint*.Config.json` file.
+Settings for the `text/plain` can be changed by editing the `textFileSettings` section of a Sheet Definition in the `WinPrint.config.json` file.

 2. **`text/html`** - This CTE can render html files.
 Any CSS specified inline in the HTML file will be honored.
 External CSS files must be local.
-For HTML without CSS, the default CSS used can be overridden by providing a file named `winprint.css` in the `%appdata%\Kindel Systems\*winprint*` folder. `text/html` does not support line numbers.
+For HTML without CSS, the default CSS used can be overridden by providing a file named `winprint.css` in the `%appdata%\Kindel Systems\winprint` folder. `text/html` does not support line numbers.

 3. **`text/sourcecode`** - The sourcecode CTE supports syntax highlighting (pretty printing), with optional line numbering, of over 200 programming languages.
-The style of the printing can be changed by providing a file named `winprint-prism.css` in the `%appdata%\Kindel Systems\*winprint*` folder.
+The style of the printing can be changed by providing a file named `winprint-prism.css` in the `%appdata%\Kindel Systems\winprint` folder.
 The styles defined in this format shold match those defined for [PrismJS](https://prismjs.com).
 Any PrismJS style sheet will work with *winprint*.

 The extension of the file being printed (e.g. `.cs`) is determines which Content Type rendering engine will be used. *winprint* has a built-in library of hundreds of file extension to content type/language mappings.

-To associate a file extension with a particular Content Type Engine modify the `files.associations` section of `*winprint*.Config.json` appropriately.
-For example to associate files with a `.htm` extension with the `text/html` Content Type Engine add a line as shown below (the `*winprint*.Config.json` generated when *winprint* runs the first time already provides this example, as an example):
+To associate a file extension with a particular Content Type Engine modify the `files.associations` section of `WinPrint.config.json` appropriately.
+For example to associate files with a `.htm` extension with the `text/html` Content Type Engine add a line as shown below (the `WinPrint.config.json` generated when *winprint* runs the first time already provides this example, as an example):

     "files.associations": {
       "*.htm": "text/html",